luizete/tvbox-linux-printer/README.md

 * SD Card
 * SD Card Reader

-# Instructions - Installing Linux on my TV Box
+# Installing Linux on TV Box
 * Open your TV Box and search for some board info (In my case, the board ID is 329Q)
 * Remove the CPU heatsink and write down the CPU model (In my case, it is a Rockchip RK3228a)
 * Search on how to setup a Linux on your board model or on your CPU model